Durant scores 34, Nets charge back from 18 down, top Nuggets

 NEW YORK (AP) — Kevin Durant had 34 points, 13 assists and nine rebounds, Bruce Brown made a huge contribution while starting for the absent Kyrie Irving, and the Brooklyn Nets rallied from 18 down to beat the Denver Nuggets 122-116 on Tuesday night.

-Brown scored 16 points, including the tying and go-ahead baskets down the stretch.
+Brown scored a season-high 16 points, including the tying and go-ahead baskets down the stretch.
 Durant followed with Brooklyn’s next six points, including a 3-pointer that essentially put it away at 120-113 with 27 seconds to play.

+“Guys have pride.
+They want to come out and compete, and everybody came with it tonight, especially in the second half,” Durant said.

 Nikola Jokic had 23 points, 11 assists and eight rebounds for the Nuggets, who were trying to sweep a three-game road trip.
 But they were outscored 68-46 in the second half and squandered their chance to climb above .500 for the first time this season.